anaaya2302/me-vs-CS231n/README.md

 # me-vs-CS231n
 Hii!
 This a personal repo documenting my slow descent into madness while going through Stanford's CS231n. ( On hard mode 'cause apparently high schoolers can't officially enroll. crying emoji, crying emoji ).
 Not a roadmap or a tutorial... just my notes, questions, diagrams and jokes ( to hide my tears ).
-It's a work in slow progress
+It's a work in slow progress.

 ## Why?
 Because I like writing stuff down.
 Plus, I think my notes are high key slay, and if they save someone a few tears over a Jacobian Matrix, that's a major win.
 To whoever's reading this: if you want to throw